irzref/tic-tac-toe/README.md

-## Install and Running
+## Install

 1. npm install

+## Running

-2. npm start
+1. npm start
-3. navigate to http://localhost:3000 in your browser of choice.
+2. navigate to http://localhost:3000 in your browser of choice.

+## Build React

+1. npm run build